 These are the titles that make gamers understand exactly why it's worth investing in a headset and possibly risking motion sickness.
 The titles that show off experiences you just can't get by playing games the normal way.

 With the best VR games, you've got the chance to fly Tony Stark's armored suit in Iron Man VR, rebel against an alien empire in Half-Life: Alyx, or fly an X-Wing or TIE Fighter in Star Wars Squadrons.
 Newcomers to VR gaming, or veteran virtual reality explorers looking for something different to try: we think that you will find that the games on this list will provide that next awesome gaming experience you're after.

 What are the best VR games?

-In between these two poles you'll find Batman: Arkham VR, and Superhot VR.
+Then there are the best VR games that wouldn't really work anywhere else.
+This includes Beat Saber, Iron Man VR or Star Trek: Bridge Crew.
+One notch down you'll find Batman: Arkham VR, and Superhot VR.
 These are based on games designed for normal controllers, but these versions change so many mechanics and scenarios, they've essentially become brand new experiences.

 There's multiplayer VR gaming to try too.
 Eve: Valkyrie lets you pilot a starfighter in an online match, while Keep Talking and Nobody Explodes teams a player in VR with another player, who can't see the bomb they're defusing but have all the instructions.
-Two very different games, but both awesome ways to have fun with others via your headset.

 The best VR games you can buy today